thakurayushp70-source/RSA-encryption-decryption-using-public-and-private-key/README.md

 To retrieve the hidden message, use the Extract Data option in the same tab.
 Provide the stego image and password (if used), and OpenStego will recover the original message file.

+## Project-4 (By Anushuman Singh)
+HIDE THE PDF BY IMAGE

+1. Launch OpenStego.
+Find and run the applicaƟon's .jar file.
+You will see a window with two main funcƟons: "Hide Data" and "Extract Data".

+2. Select "Hide Data".
+On the main screen, click the "Hide Data" buƩon.

+3. Choose the message file.
+Click the "..." buƩon next to the Message File field and select your PDF file from your computer.

+4. Choose the cover file.
+Click the "..." buƩon next to the Cover File field and select an image file (such as a .png or .bmp) to serve as the container for your PDF.
+The cover file must be larger than your PDF.

+5. Specify the output file.
+Click the "..." buƩon next to the Output Stego File field.
+Navigate to the desired save locaƟon and enter a name for the new stego-image file, including the image extension (e.g., secret_image.png).

+6. Add a password (opƟonal but recommended).
+For enhanced security, use the Password and Confirm Password fields to set a password for the hidden PDF.
+You can also select an encrypƟon algorithm, such as AES, from the OpƟons secƟon.

+7. Embed the PDF.
+Click the Hide Data buƩon at the boƩom of the window to embed the PDF.
+Open Stego will noƟfy you when the process is complete.

+Part 2 : - Extract the PDF from the image

+1. Launch OpenStego.
+Open the applicaƟon again.

+2. Select "Extract Data".
+On the main screen, click the "Extract Data" buƩon.

+3. Choose the stego file.
+Click the "..." buƩon next to the Input Stego File field and select the image file that contains your hidden PDF.

+4. Choose the output folder.
+Click the "..." buƩon next to the Output Folder for Message File field and select a desƟnaƟon folder where the extracted PDF will be saved.

+5. Enter the password.
+If you set a password during the embedding process, enter it in the Password field.

+6. Extract the PDF.
+Click the Extract Data buƩon at the boƩom of the window.
+OpenStego will extract your PDF file to the specified folder, where you can then open it normally.